hpcleuven/VscDocumentation/README.md

 ```

 Your life will be substantially easier if you can preview your changes locally.
-Install the required packages in a self-contained environment such a Python
+For this you'll need to install the required packages in a self-contained
-virtual environment (*venv*) or Conda.
+environment such as a Python virtual environment (*venv*) or Conda.
+The packages are listed in the `requirements.txt` file in this repo.

+Such environments should preferably use the same Python version as the one
+specified in the `.readthedocs.yaml` file.
+Note that older Python versions
+(<= v3.7 at the time of writing) may not be able to install the requirements.

 #### Python venv

-All required Python modules can be easily installed in a Python virtual
-environment using the `requirements.txt` file in this repo
+This is an example setup for a Python virtual environment:

 ```bash
 $ python -m venv /path/to/new/venv